bravocec/alan-rodriguez-sample-java-test/README.md

 - Internet connection
 - git version control software

 The port 8081 needs to open on the server that the project will be deployed.
-To see if this port is open, you can run this command on yor terminal.
-If yo have any problems, you can take a look [to this](https://www.2daygeek.com/how-to-check-whether-a-port-is-open-on-the-remote-linux-system-server/)
+To see if this port is open, you can run this command in your terminal.
+If you have any problems, you can take a look [to this](https://www.2daygeek.com/how-to-check-whether-a-port-is-open-on-the-remote-linux-system-server/)
 ```
 nc -zvw3 <Server IP> 8081
 ```